AngleProtocol/angle-docs/side-products/merkl/README.md

 Pools using Merkl are all listed at [merkl.angle.money](https://merkl.angle.money).
 Incentives on pools can also be deposited from there.

-It's important to note though that the system for depositing incentives and claiming rewards **can be integrated on any dApp**.
-[This guide](integration-guide.md) explains how to list the liquidity pools of your choice on your dApp and how to build claim transactions for your users.
+The system for depositing incentives and claiming rewards **can be easily integrated on any dApp**.
+[This guide](integration-guide.md) explains among other things how to list the liquidity pools of your choice on your dApp and how to build claim transactions for your users.

 If you simply want to use Merkl, check out these guides to [make the best of Merkl as a liquidity provider](lp-guide.md) or to [distribute incentives](incentivizor-guide.md) with the system.